wko27/blog/_posts/2017-10-13-Culture-Interview.md

 locations:
 ---

-# Context

-The year is 2014.
-We are ~100 employees.
-We are expected to triple in size in the coming year.
+In 2012, we hit 100 employees.
+We were expecting to grow exponentially in the next few years.
 How do we preserve our culture?

-"The easiest way to solve a problem is to avoid having it in the first place" - i made that up but it sounds good amirite?
+> "The easiest way to solve a problem is to avoid having it in the first place" - (ok, I made that up)

 We had two initial defenses against the dreaded culture shift that inevitably happens as a company grows.
-The first was our culture interview process.
-The second was our cultural onboarding which deserves its own post.
+The first was our culture interview.
+The second was our onboarding process (which I'll cover in a separate post).

-It's purpose is to both provide clarity to a candidate on the "corporate values" at Medallia and for us to see if the candidate shares in those values.
-This took us a lot of iterations to refine and nobody believes that our technique was perfected.
+The culture interview enabled candidates to understand values that Medallians share, and let us see if the candidate shares in those values.
+The process was by no means perfected, but we improved over iterations and we ended up with something like the following:

-1. Every hire in every department must go through a culture interview by a member from a different department
+1. Every hire across the company (whether C-level or not) must go through a culture interview by a member from a different department
 2. A no from a culture interviewer is a hard no

-The first requirement meant we needed a pool of culture interviewers from every department.
-The second requirement meant these individuals had quite a lot of power and thus needed to represent the best of Medallia's culture.
+The first requirement helped avoid biases that e.g. an engineer would have for another engineer.
+The second requirement existed because there's no point in a culture interview if the results can be questioned.
+The gave the interviewers quite a lot of power though, so only our "best" people that exemplified Medallia's culture were allowed into the pool of interviewers..

-The interview itself is a walk through a candidate's life story in his or her own words with occasional prompts and questions by the interviewer.
-We walk through a person's pivotal decisions, typically made when facing challenges and conflict and try to understand their motivations, beliefs, and learnings.
+The interview itself was just a conversation, but the typical flow walked through a candidate's life story in his or her own words with occasional prompts and questions by the interviewer.
+The purpose was to understand a person's most pivotal decisions, typically made when facing challenges and conflict and try to understand their motivations, beliefs, and learnings.

 # Values

-So, what were our values?
-In no particular order:
+We assessed a candidate based on our "core values".
+In no particular order, they were:

 * growth mindset
 * intrinsic motivation